puckipedia/StackStream/README.md

 StackStream is an esolang-y stack-based language with streams thrown in, because why not?

+# A tiny history
+After reading the exam requirements for the (simple) calculator, I found out there's nothing stopping me from making my own and having it use, e.g. rpn.
+I started making a small RPN language, and slowly grew it (even making a horrible implementation on my TI-84).
+Then, I started thinking 'what if I added a feature for functions?' and so I did.
+And because of the 'why not' factor, I decided to implement brainfuck, but hit a snag: I can't store the tape.
+So I added the streams and buffers.
+This is now StackStream.

 # Syntax
 The syntax of the language is very simple, it contains only five data types (referred to as 'tokens'):